 Example: The average new customer spends $500 on parts over the course of 18 months.
 If we assume our video converts 1% of viewers into new customers, then we can assume a video view is worth $500 × 1%, or $5.

 What’s more, viewers who come away with a positive brand impression have a value, as do viewers who spend time on your site without buying.
 These viewers might not become new customers today, but they might buy something in a few months.

 Basically, video views are worth at least $0.10 each, and probably a multiple of that.
 The exact value will depend on how well your video generates conversions.

 Testing Is The Key To Maximizing Video Value

 If we focus on making videos that generate conversions, we can maximize the ROI of our investment in video production.
 The best way to do this is to test different videos to find a format that works.

 The good news is testing is straightforward.
-Your video production team can use the same footage to create 2 or 3 different versions of your video (with slightly different scripts, edits, etc.), and then these videos can be tested by:
+Your video production team can use the same footage to create two or three different versions of your video (with slightly different scripts, edits, and so on), and then these videos can be tested by: